reppners/ngx-drag-drop/README.md

+**This project is currently under heavy construction!**

 # NgxDragDrop

 Port of [angular-drag-drop-lists](https://github.com/marceljuenemann/angular-drag-and-drop-lists) but without the lists :D

 We have `dropzones` though :+1:

-This project is currently under heavy construction!
+For touch support please use this [polyfill](https://github.com/timruffles/ios-html5-drag-drop-shim/tree/rewrite).

 ## How to install